MauricioPerera/hereltical-rag/ROADMAP.md

 ## 🆕 Graph Evolution: From Hierarchy to Knowledge Graph

-**Status:** Phase 1.5 - In Progress ⚡
+**Status:** Phase 1.5 - COMPLETED ✅ | Phase 2.0 - Next 📋

-hereltical-rag is evolving from a pure hierarchical system to a **knowledge graph**.
-A tree is a special case of graph, so this is a natural evolution that adds powerful cross-document reasoning capabilities.
+hereltical-rag has evolved from a pure hierarchical system to a **knowledge graph** with **hybrid retrieval** (vector + graph).
+A tree is a special case of graph, and this evolution adds powerful cross-document reasoning capabilities.

+**See:**
-**See:** `docs/GRAPH_EVOLUTION.md` for complete design and architecture.
+- `docs/GRAPH_EVOLUTION.md` - Complete design and architecture
+- `docs/GRAPH_RAG.md` - Usage guide and API documentation
+- `examples/test-graph-rag.sh` - Interactive demo

 ### Evolution Phases